andrewpey/vtland/_posts/2018-12-12-consists-editor.md

 You can remove, flip, duplicate, or replace selected units, or you can insert a new unit before a selected one.

 Also, you can change the purpose for carriages using the little picker above each of them.

+And, of course, it allows you to change the vehicle name.

 ### Advanced MU